Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 5 Apps That Loan You Money Instantly Without a Job

 It can be tough to get a loan when you’re unemployed, because most lenders require proof of income.
 The good news?
-You can find legitimate lenders who will approve you if you have some type of steady income — such as unemployment benefits, child support or disability benefits.
+You can find legitimate lenders who may approve you as long as you have steady income, even if it’s not from a job — such as unemployment benefits, child support, retirement income or disability benefits.

 Our top 5 picks for unemployed borrowers